Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Button tufting adds structure and style Not the “light, airy” look some rooms need
+Button tufting adds structure Can look heavy in small rooms

 Details